-Money Talks At The British School at Jakarta
+Money Talks At The British School Jakarta

 I gave a series of student talks, speaking about happiness and money.
 Spending money on experiences, instead of material things, makes people happier.
 Giving money away has similar positive effects on our personal well-being.

 I also gave three teacher-talks.
 In one, we calculated how much money we would need for our retirements.
 In the second talk, I spoke about effective, low-cost investing.
-The third was my favorite.
+The third was my favourite.
 I borrowed the title from my friend, Paula Pant: You Can Afford Anything, But Not Everything.
 I spoke about opportunity cost, showing how small decisions can have large financial impacts.
 Teachers calculated long-term opportunity costs based on a variety of scenarios.

 For example, we started with the massages my wife and I received during 11 years in Singapore.
 We figured out how much we paid for our weekly massages, and then I asked the question: “What if we had invested that money over 11 years instead?”
 Teachers figured out the answer.
 Needless to say, it shocked them.
 The answer to my second question had an even bigger impact: If we had left Singapore after those 11 years, and then left that money invested (with no additional money added) until I was 65 years old, what would it have grown to if it received a compound annual return of 8 percent?”
 The answer was about $700,000.